Xastir/Xastir/README.md

         ### DO NOT SEND FRANK EMAIL ABOUT XASTIR ###

-   Frank is no longer developing the Xastir code (although he does put a word in every now and then) so don't bother e-mailing him.
-If you have a serious problem, email the Xastir mailing list and it will get to the coders.
+   Frank is no longer developing the Xastir code and has not participated in Xastir development for many years, so don't bother searching him out and emailing him.
+If you have a serious problem, open an issue on Github.
+You may also try posting to the xastir mailing list.

    Please, before posting to this list, see what things are like, and when you do post, read over your post for